dronekit/dronekit-python/docs/examples/channel_overrides.rst

     print " Ch1: %s" % vehicle.channels['1']
     print " Ch2: %s" % vehicle.channels['2']

-You can override the values sent to the vehicle by the autopilot using :py:attr:`Vehicle.channels.overrides <dronekit.lib.Channels.overrides>`
+You can override the values sent to the vehicle by the autopilot using :py:attr:`Vehicle.channels.overrides <dronekit.Channels.overrides>`
 (although this is not recommended)!
 The overrides can be written individually using an indexing syntax or as a set using a dictionary syntax.

 .. code:: python